Installer measuring Wi-Fi throughput in a living room

 iPerf local testing (optional but precise)

-For LAN throughput independent of ISP, run an iPerf server on a wired computer and point your test device at it over Wi‑Fi.
-This isolates placement effects from internet variability and makes before/after comparisons clearer.
+For LAN throughput independent of ISP, run an iPerf3 server on a wired computer (preferably 2.5GbE/10GbE) and point your test device at it over Wi-Fi.
+WiFiman’s local speed test can do the same with less setup.
+This isolates placement effects from internet variability and makes before-and-after comparisons clearer.

 Troubleshooting patterns